leodevq/PromptItDotFun/README.md

 ## The LLM API (Large Language Model)

-Currently Graphica uses the OpenAI API to generate stories.
+Currently Visualizer uses the OpenAI API to generate stories.

 ### Option 1: Use an Image Inference API model